huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume_transfer.md

 * `auth_key` - The identity authentication key for volume transfer.

+  -> The `auth_key` field is used to accept the volume transfer, after the volume transfer is successfully accepted,
+     the volume transfer resource will no longer exist.

 * `created_at` - The creation time of the volume transfer record, in RFC3339 format.